textcreationpartnership/A01932/README.md

 ##Content Summary##

 #####Front#####
-Encouragements.
-For such as shall have intention to bee vnder-takers in the new plantation of Cape B
+TO THE RIGHT VVORSHIPFVLL.
+SIR WILLIAM ALEXANDER of Menſtrie Knight.
+Maſter of Requeſtes for Scotlan
+1. TO THE ADVENTVRERS, FAVOVrers, and well-willers of the enterpriſe for the inhabiting, and planting in Cape Briton, now New Galloway in America.

 #####Body#####

+1. THE MOTIVES, which hath induced mee, and may happilie encourage ſuch as haue intention to bee Vnder-takers with Mee in the plantation of New GALLOWAY in AMERICA.

-1. MOTIVE I.
+    _ MOTIVE I.

-1. MOTIVE II.
+    _ MOTIVE II.

-1. MOTIVE III.
+    _ MOTIVE III.

+1. DREAD GOD 1625

-1. ARTICLE 1.
+    _ ARTICLE 1.

-1. ARTICLE II.
+    _ ARTICLE II.

-1. ARTICLE III.
+    _ ARTICLE III.

-1. ARTICLE IIII.
+    _ ARTICLE IIII.
 AND laſt, I deſire that all ſuch, as ſhall imbrace the foreſaids offers, may come vnto mee before th **Types of content**